pescuma/miranda-plugins/Miranda/Plugins/emoticons/Docs/emoticons_readme.txt

 TODO:
 - Per protocol pack
-- Support for custom smileys
 - Updater support for Emoticon Packs
 - Support h++ (works using AniSmiley)

+KNOWN ISSUES:
+- AniSmiley does not resize itself when receiving custom smiley